-The new orange Buenos Aires city bikes system (EcoBici) is popping up in the streets.
-The totally renewed bike system has over 4000 points across the capital city.
+The blue Buenos Aires city bike system (EcoBici) is popping up in the streets.
+The renewed bike system has over 4000 points across the capital city.
 It is day and night available.

 Read also: the best bike tours in Buenos Aires